-1 large onion diced
+1 large onion, diced

-4 fat garlic cloves grated
+4 fat cloves garlic, grated

-1 heaped tbs ground ginger
+1 heaped tbsp ground ginger

-1 heaped tbs garam masala
+1 heaped tbsp garam masala

-5 cardamom pods bashed open
+5 cardamom pods, bashed

 ½ tsp ground turmeric